Georgesab/RobotProgrammingUoB/README.md

 # RobotProgrammingUoB

-<h1> Setting up LeJOS on OS X <h1>
+<h1> Setting up LeJOS on OS X </h1>

+A quickly put together guide summarsing how to get leJOS working and connecting to the NXT Robot.

-<p> Tested on OS X 10.11.3 </p>
+Tested on OS X 10.11.3 (El Capitan)

 <h2> Setting up files and drivers </h2>

 1. Download and install Java 6 (1.6) from <a href="https://support.apple.com/kb/dl1572?locale=en_GB"> here<a>.
 This is the last version of Java on OS X that works in 32-bit mode, which is needed for the Fantom drivers.

-2. Download and install the Fantom driver from <a href="http://www.lego.com/en-us/mindstorms> here.</a>.
-Click downloads and then scroll down the page till you find "Download the NXT Fantom Driver".
+2. Download and install the Fantom driver from <a href="http://www.lego.com/en-us/mindstorms"> here.</a> Click downloads and then scroll down the page till you find "Download the NXT Fantom Driver".
 Once downloaded, click the .pkg file and follow the instructions.

 3. Download LeJOS from <a href="http://sourceforge.net/projects/nxt.lejos.p/files/"> here.</a>  The file you want is **0.9.1beta3/leJOS_NXJ_0.9.1beta-3.tar.gz**

 4. Extract **leJOS_NXJ_0.9.1beta-3.tar.gz** into a directory of your choice, e.g. 'Documents/SDKs'

-5. Delete the build folder in the root directory of the leJOS folder.
+5. Delete the build subfolder in the root directory of the leJOS folder.

 6. Now you need to edit your PATH variables, the easiest way to do this is open a terminal, ensure you are at the root (type <code>cd</code>) and then type <code>vim .bash_profile.</code> To start editing press I.